Stochastic Control Approach to Reputation Games: The Model

 Note that since the stage game is a sequential-move game where actions are not observable, it is strategically equivalent to a simultaneous-move game represented by the corresponding payoff matrix, which is given above.
 Furthermore, there is a \emph{unique} Nash equilibrium of this stage-game, and in this equilibrium the firm (the row player) plays $L$ (exerts \emph{low effort}) and the consumer (the column player) plays $l$ (buying a \emph{low-priced} product).

 Suppose that there is a small but positive probability $p_{0}>0$ that the firm is an honorable firm who always exerts \emph{high effort}.
-That is, with $p_{0}>0$ probability, Player 1 is a \emph{commitment type} who plays $H$ at every period of the repeated game independent of the history.
-Suppose further that consumers do not get to observe the effort level of the firm when its their turn, yet, they observe the outcomes of all previous periods.
+That is, with $p_{0}>0$ probability, Player 1 is a \emph{commitment type} who plays $H$ at every period of the repeated game\textemdash independent of the history.
+Suppose further that each consumer can observe all the outcomes of the previous play.
+Yet, before he acts, the consumer cannot observe the effort level of the firm in his own period of play.

 Consider now a strategic (non-commitment or normal type) firm who has a discount factor $\delta <1$: Can the firm build up a reputation that he is (or acts as if he is) an honorable firm?
-The answer to this question is ``Yes''--when he is patient enough.
+The answer to this question is ``Yes''\textemdash when he is patient enough.